Last updated in October 2020

 25. Make gifts yourself

 Rather than gifting a store-bought item, you could try and make your own gifts.
 People will appreciate the time and effort you put into creating a gift more than the money you spent on a generic item.
-This does not have to be a huge effort either, you can gift vouchers promising to clean or cook for the person.

 26. Take advantage of cashback